Data Sources and Methods for the Changes in Wildlife Species Disappearance Risks Indicator

 3.1 Data source

-Data are drawn from COSEWIC Wildlife Species Status Reports, available at The Species at Risk Public Registry.
+Data are drawn from the Committee on the Status of Endangered Wildlife in Canada (the Committee) Wildlife Species Status Reports, available at the Species at Risk Public Registry.

-Data contributing to the assessment of individual wildlife species is drawn from a wide range of sources and is cited within the relevant status reports.
+Data contributing to the assessment of individual wildlife species are drawn from a wide range of sources, which are cited within the relevant status reports.

 3.2 Spatial coverage